ChilliCream/graphql-platform/src/HotChocolate/Core/src/Lodash/README.md

 directive @countBy(key: String!) repeatable on QUERY | MUTATION | SUBSCRIPTION | FIELD
 ```

-`@countBy` can only be applied list of objects of depth 1.
+:: *@countBy* can only be applied list of objects of depth 1.
-Nested lists can be flattened with `@flatten` first.
+Nested lists can be flattened with *@flatten* first.
-`countBy` returns an object where the keys are the values of the field selected with `key`.
+*@countBy* returns an object where the keys are the values of the field selected with `key`.
 The values are the number of times the key was found.

 Given the following data: